Felipe López (basketball): College career

 López appeared on the cover of Sports Illustrated before he had played his first college game.
 He also appeared with Jim Brown and Jackie Joyner-Kersee at a televised town meeting on race and sports along with then-president Bill Clinton.
 López was the only Latino onstage during the discussion.
 López and Allen Iverson were the two most lauded recruits coming out of prep that year, and both went on to play in the Big East.

 López finished his freshman season for the St. John's Red Storm with a 17.8-point-per-game scoring average.
 He earned a spot on the All-Big East Rookie Team and All-Big East Third Team.
 His numbers dipped slightly the next two years, bottoming out at 15.9 ppg as a junior.

-As a senior he averaged 17.6 ppg and garnered All-Big East First Team honors.
+As a senior, playing under head coach Fran Fraschilla whom he described as "a great person and a great coach," he averaged 17.6 points (7th in the Big East), 2.7 assists, and 1.2 steals per game,and garnered All-Big East First Team honors.
 He finished his career with 1,927 points, placing him fourth all-time in St. John's history behind former players Chris Mullin, Malik Sealy, and D'Angelo Harrison and sixth in Big East history with 1,222 conference points, while also ranking seventh all time in steals, 14th in assists, and 20th in rebounds.
 He once held the St. John's record for most three-pointers made in a single season (60) and in a career (148), but was surpassed by D'Angelo Harrison.